Jollywatt/jollywatt.github.io/_posts/2021-07-09-math-one-liners.md

 }
 </style>

-This is a collection of succinct but wonderfully satisfying theorems, for your mathematical satisfaction.
+This is a collection of succinct but wonderfully satisfying theorems.
 <a href="mailto:joseph.wilson@sms.vuw.ac.nz">Email me</a> if you have a good one!

-The punchlines are hidden; try to guess the blanks.
-Click to <button onclick="toggleSpoilers()">toggle “spoilers”.</button>
+The punchlines are hidden; try to guess the blanks or <a onclick="toggleSpoilers()">toggle “spoilers”</a>.

 - *(Fundamental theorem of finite Abelian groups)* <br>
 	A finite Abelian group is a direct sum of <span class="spoiler">prime-order cyclic groups</span>.